dyninst/dyninst-wiki/Building-Dyninst.md

 	USE_OpenMP: whether or not use OpenMP for parallel parsing.
 Default to be ON

 	ENABLE_STATIC_LIBS: also build dyninst in static libraries.
 Default to be NO. Set to YES to build static libraries.

+	STERILE_BUILD: Do not download/build third-party dependencies from source. (default: OFF)

 >See the [Third-party Dependencies](https://github.com/dyninst/dyninst/wiki/third-party-deps) page for a more thorough discussion of options available.